bitcoin-0/btc0/political/us/democratic.md

 investments that disproportionately victimize the most financially vulnerable in our society.

-Unlike an investment into a public companies, Bitcoin and other crypto assets have no mechanism of producing economic value, the only reason Bitcoin is worth anything is based on the collective belief that it will be worth more in the future.
-This is clearly an unsustainable belief, however people are being deceived by widespread misinformation campaigns into "investing" large sums of money into cryptocurrencies on the back of get rich quick promises.
+Unlike an investment into public companies, Bitcoin and other crypto assets have no mechanism of producing economic value.
+The only reason Bitcoin is worth anything is based on the collective belief that it will be worth more in the future.
+This is clearly an unsustainable belief.
+However, people are being deceived by widespread misinformation campaigns into "investing" large sums of money into cryptocurrencies on the back of get rich quick promises.
 Those who are fortunate enough to make substantial returns from cryptocurrencies are doing